 The Socio-Economic Indexes for Australia (SEIFA), determined from the Australian Bureau of Statistics data, rank areas in Australia according to relative socioeconomic advantage and disadvantage.
-Despite our proximity to Darwin, the most recent SEIFA (2016) ranks Belyuen as the second most disadvantaged council in the country are the most disadvantaged council in the Northern Territory.
+Despite our proximity to Darwin, the most recent SEIFA (2016) ranks Belyuen as the second most disadvantaged Council in the country and the most disadvantaged Council in the Northern Territory.

 In the face of this significant socio-economic disadvantage, the Belyuen Community Government Council continues to provide a broad range of community services.
-In addition to the core local government services, Council continues to provide job and income security, food security, clean community spaces and transform maintenance services on behalf of its community
+In addition to the core local government services, Council continues to provide employment, training and income security, food security, clean community spaces and transform maintenance services on behalf of its community

-In addition, Council collaborates with other Territory and Commonwealth agencies delivering health and Medicare services, aged care services, education, cultural programs, Centrelink and other services that protect residents' basic needs and well-being.
+In addition, Council collaborates with other Territory and Commonwealth agencies delivering health and Medicare services, sport & recreation, aged & disability services, education, cultural programs, waste management, veterinary services, Centrelink, money management and other services that protect residents' basic needs and well-being.